-Assessment Schedule for 2020
+Assessment Schedule

 NZQA publishes the HPE Scholarship assessment schedule after marking each year's submissions to indicate how the submitted reports were marked.
 This document contains a lot of useful information describing the expectations of the performance standard and the assessment specification.
+Source the Assessment Schedule here.